“…ask for the ancient paths, Where the good way is, and walk in it; And you will find rest for your souls.” -Jeremiah 6:16

 A few years ago I went to Bandelier National Monument for a weekend of backpacking.

-I enjoyed the canyons, the remoteness, and being able to walk among the history of the Ancient Puebloan people.
+I enjoyed the canyons, the remoteness, and being able to walk among the history of the Ancestral Puebloan people.

 It was one of my favorite shorter backpacking trips I’ve done.
 My passion for the outdoor was satiated, and I indulged in my love of history.
 A potent combo for me on any trip.
 (And I later had some delicious New Mexico style cuisine in Taos.
 The trifecta of my loves was complete!)